Nicholaswogan/numbalsoda/README.md

 `NumbaLSODA` is a python wrapper to the LSODA method in [ODEPACK](https://computing.llnl.gov/projects/odepack), which is for solving ordinary differential equation initial value problems.
 LSODA was originally written in Fortran. `NumbaLSODA` is a wrapper to a C++ re-write of the original code: https://github.com/dilawar/libsoda

 This package is very similar to `scipy.integrate.solve_ivp` ([see here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html)), when you set `method = 'LSODA'`.
 But, `scipy.integrate.solve_ivp` invokes the python interpreter every time step which can be slow.
 Also, `scipy.integrate.solve_ivp` can not be used within numba jit-compiled python functions.
-In contrast, `NumbaLSODA` never invokes the python interpreter during integration, and can be used within a numba compiled function.
+In contrast, `NumbaLSODA` never invokes the python interpreter during integration and can be used within a numba compiled function which makes `NumbaLSODA` a lot faster than scipy for most problems (see `benchmark` folder).

 ## Installation
 `NumbaLSODA` will probably only work on MacOS or Linux.
 You must have `CMake` and a C++ compiler.
 You must also have python >3.6.0 with `numpy` and `numba`.